mrazomej/phd/src/chapter_03/section_08_channel_capacity.md

 on the repressor-DNA affinity.
-For strong binding sites (blue curve in [@Fig:ch3_fig05](A)), there is a rapid increment in the channel capacity, but the maximum value reached is smaller compared to a weaker binding site (orange curve in (A)).
+For strong binding sites (blue curve in [@Fig:ch3_fig05](A)), there is a rapid increment in the channel capacity, but the maximum value reached is smaller compared to a weaker binding site (orange curve in [@Fig:ch3_fig05](A)).
 In [Sec 5.8](#sec:ch5_sec09), we show using the small noise approximation [@Tkacik2008; @Tkacik2008a] that if the systematic deviation of our predictions on the cell-to-cell variability was explained with a multiplicative constant, i.e., all noise predictions could be corrected by multiplying them by a single constant, we would expect the channel capacity to be off by a constant additive factor.
 This factor of $\approx 0.43$ bits can recover the agreement between the model and the experimental data.